Judaism in pre-Islamic Arabia: Western Arabia

-There is also some literary evidence.
-The Midrash Rabba suggests that two third-century rabbis thought it would have been beneficial to them to travel to Hegra (Madāʾin Ṣālih) in order to improve their Aramaic.
-Procopius, a 6th-century Byzantine historian, when commenting about the Tiran Island, says that the "Hebrews had lived from of old in autonomy, but in the reign of this Justinian they have become subject to the Romans."
+Some contemporary, non-Islamic literary evidence also points to a Jewish presence.
+The Midrash Rabba says that two third-century rabbis believed it beneficial to travel to Hegra (Madāʾin Ṣālih) to improve their Aramaic.
+Procopius, a 6^{th}-century Byzantine historian, when commenting about the Tiran Island, says that the "Hebrews had lived from of old in autonomy, but in the reign of this Justinian they have become subject to the Romans."